design-first/system-runtime/README.md

 #### Manage your components

-All your components are stored in System Runtime NoSQL Database.
-In fact, System Runtime acts as an ODM (Object-Document Mapper) to manage your components as NoSQL Documents.

-You can find, create, update, delete components like you do in a NoSQL Database.
+Find, create, update, delete components like you do in a NoSQL Database:

 ```js
 const Jedi = runtime